 4. Good faith collaboration.
 Our policy work often bridges disagreements between friends on all sides of a particular issue.
 We believe that, many times, the best and most durable energy policy outcomes arise from the collaborative efforts of diverse stakeholders listening and working together to identify and address concerns in good faith.
 This approach can often lead to highest common denominator outcomes, rather than the lowest.

 What we work to accomplish

 5. Reducing energy waste.
-From reducing excess energy consumption and utility fuel use, to reducing customer costs that are higher than necessary for the services provided, reducing energy-related waste must be our top policy priority to serve and protect energy consumers, limit carbon emissions, and promote economic vitality.
+From reducing excess energy consumption and utility fuel use, to reducing customer costs that are higher than necessary, reducing energy-related waste must be our top policy priority to serve and protect energy consumers, limit carbon emissions, and promote economic vitality.
 Energy efficiency is the least cost energy resource available to our utilities and consumers, and we work on policies to ensure that its value is fully captured.